Domestic Violence CourtProvincial Court | Saskatchewan

 - accept responsibility for the offence by signing an agreed statement of facts and enter a guilty plea (there is an opportunity to contact a lawyer before choosing how to deal with the charges);

-- meet with Probation Services to participate in an assessment process, and make sure the DVC Treatment Option is suitable (after pleading guilty, the case will be adjourned for approximately 6 weeks to allow for this);
+- meet with Probation Services to participate in a suitability assessment process, and make sure the DVC Treatment Option is going to work for you (after pleading guilty, the case will be adjourned for approximately 6 weeks to allow for this);

 - waive the right to immediate sentencing and agree to abide by the terms of the program;

 - agree to attend an approved treatment program, and complete domestic violence and, if needed, substance abuse programming;

 - attend approximately 20 weekly sessions (generally 2 to 2 ½ hours in length), however, these vary depending on the Court, Program and offender;

 - agree to participate and abide by group rules and expectations;